United States border preclearance: Future plans

 On March 23, 2018, the Taiwanese newspaper Liberty Times reported that the U.S. had conditionally agreed to the establishment of a border preclearance system in Taiwan.
 The Taiwanese government is assessing the possibility of establishing a United States border preclearance system at its main airport, and according to Ministry of Foreign Affairs (MOFA) spokesman Andrew Lee, the relevant government ministries are examining the issue and discussing how such a system could be put in place at Taiwan Taoyuan International Airport.

 On August 18, 2019, outgoing U.S. Ambassador to Colombia Kevin Whitaker stated that U.S. preclearance at El Dorado International Airport would be available within the next year, according to an interview with El Tiempo.

 As part of the Windsor Framework and the supplemental Safeguarding the Union paper, the Government of the United Kingdom will explore talks to establish US Preclearance at Belfast International Airport.
-Currently, there are no non-stop flights between Belfast and the United States.
+Currently, TUI Airways operates a seasonal flight from Belfast to Melbourne in Florida.

 In April 2025, Saudi Arabia announced plans to establish a U.S. preclearance facility at King Abdulaziz International Airport in Jeddah, with Riyadh also being considered.
 The initiative is part of ongoing discussions with U.S. authorities to improve passenger processing and expand international connectivity.